Tip tip barsa pani!! And this “pani” gives us a break from the scorching heat.

 Welcome rains with happy mind and healthy body:

-Follow these health tips and welcome rain wholeheartedly!
+Follow these health tips for rainy season!
 Visit Metropolis for any lab test related needs.